ykiiiiii/CornealAI/README.md

 # CorneaAI
 This is python code for implementation in the paper:
->Nicole Hallett, Kai Yi, Josef Dick, Christopher Hodge, Gerard Sutton, Yu Guang Wang, Jingjing You[Deep Learning Based Unsupervised and Semi-supervised Classification for Keratoconus](https://arxiv.org/abs/2001.11653). arXiv preprint arXiv:2001.11653, 2020.
+>Nicole Hallett, Kai Yi, Josef Dick, Christopher Hodge, Gerard Sutton, Yu Guang Wang, Jingjing You.
+[Deep Learning Based Unsupervised and Semi-supervised Classification for Keratoconus](https://arxiv.org/abs/2001.11653). arXiv preprint arXiv:2001.11653, 2020.

 ## Abstract
 The transparent cornea is the window of the eye,